decentralized-identity/presentation-exchange/spec/spec.md

         Setting the property to `false`, or omitting the property, indicates the processing entity ****MAY**** submit a response that contains more than the data described in the `fields` array.
+      - The object ****MAY**** contain a `subject_is_issuer` property, and if present its value ****MUST**** be one of the following strings:
+        - `required` - This indicates that the processing entity ****MUST**** submit a response that has been _self-attested_, i.e., the credential used in the presentation has been 'issued' by the subject of the credential.
+        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity submit a response that has been _self-attested_, i.e., the credential used in the presentation has been 'issued' by the subject of the credential.

+        The `subject_is_issuer` property could be used by a Verifier to require that certain inputs be _self_attested_.
+For example, a college application `presentation definition` might contain an _Input Descriptor_ object for an essay submission.
+In this case, the Verifier would be able to require that the essay be provided by the one submits the application.
+      - The object ****MAY**** contain a `subject_is_holder` property, and if present its value ****MUST**** be one of the following strings:
+        - `required` - This indicates that the processing entity ****MUST**** include proof that the subject of the credential is the same as the entity submitting the response.
+        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity include proof that the subject of the credential is the same as the entity submitting the response, i.e., the holder.

+        The `subject_is_holder` property could be used by a Verifier to require that certain inputs be provided by e subject.
+For example, an identity verification `presentation definition` might contain an _Input Descriptor_ object for a passport number.
+In this case, the Verifier would be able to require that the passport credential was issued to the one who submits the identity verification.

       - The object ****MAY**** contain a `fields` property, and its value
         ****MUST**** be an array of
         [_Input Descriptor Field Entry_](#input-descriptor-field-entry) objects,